CCC Board of Directors

 Mr. Cha, who speaks Hmong, Lao, Thai, and English, has also provided extensive direct service to delinquent youth, gang-involved youth, teen parents, youth with anti-social behavior and their families.
 A former Hmong refugee from Laos, Mr. Cha came to Oregon in 1978 and received his Master of Business Administration from Marylhurst University.
 He is a well-known cross-cultural trainer and a past president of Hmong American Community of Oregon.

-Director of Programs of Asian Pacific American Network of Oregon (APANO)
+Interim Executive Director of Asian Pacific American Network of Oregon (APANO)

 Executive Director of Latino Network